Knowledge Sharing

 2026.03.11

-1. What Types of Documents Are Covered by Verification?
+1. What Types of Documents Can Be Submitted to SGS for Verification?

-Answer: Any document bearing the SGS logo and officially issued by SGS offices worldwide, including certificates and reports, is eligible for authenticity verification.
+Answer: Any document that is claimed to be issued by an SGS office worldwide, including certificates, reports and other SGS-branded deliverables, is eligible for authenticity verification.

 Report Verification